 On April 9, Supreme Leader Ayatollah Ali Khamenei announced that mass gatherings during the holy month of Ramadan, beginning at the end of April, would be banned.
-“We are going to be deprived of public gatherings during the month of Ramadan,” Khamenei said.
-“In the absence of these meetings, remember to heed your prayers and devotions in your lonesomeness.”
+“In the absence of these meetings, remember to heed your prayers and devotions in your lonesomeness,” he said.

-On April 11, government offices in Tehran resumed operations with two-thirds of staff.
-Low-risk businesses, including shops, factories and workshops, outside of Tehran reopened.
+On April 11, government offices in Tehran resumed operations with two-thirds of staff allowed to return.
+Low-risk businesses outside of Tehran, including shops, factories and workshops, were allowed to reopen.
 The government said that high-risk businesses--such as theaters, swimming pools, saunas, beauty salons, schools, shopping centers, and restaurants--would remain closed indefinitely.

 On April 12, the government lifted restrictions on travel between cities within the same province.
-Travel between different provinces would begin on April 20, state media reported.
+State media reported that travel between different provinces will be allowed beginning on April 20.

-President Rouhani claimed that Iran handled the coronavirus outbreak better than Europe and the United States, despite the difficulty of sanctions.
+President Rouhani claimed that Iran handled the coronavirus outbreak better than Europe and the United States, despite the added burden of economic sanctions.
 "We had a sanctions virus, to which the coronavirus was added, but you [Europe and the United States] did not have the sanctions virus.
-You have one virus while we have two viruses."
+You have one virus while we have two viruses," he said.

-On April 14, Iran’s parliament think tank suggested that the number of confirmed cases and deaths from the COVID-19 virus could be nearly double the official count due to underestimates and poor testing.
+On April 14, Iran’s parliamentary think tank suggested that the infections and deaths from the COVID-19 virus could be nearly double the official count due to underestimates and poor testing.
 The 46-page report said that the Health Ministry only counted patients who had died in hospitals and tested positive for the virus.
 People who died in their homes were not included in the count, according to health experts.

-On April 17, Iran held a parade on National Army Day.
-Disinfection vehicles, mobile hospitals and other medical equipment were on display instead of the usual missiles, soldiers and warplanes.
+On April 17, Iran held a parade on National Army Day with a decidedly different focus.
+It featured disinfection vehicles, mobile hospitals and other medical equipment instead of the usual missiles, soldiers and warplanes.
 The “Defenders of the Homeland, Helpers of Health” parade, hosted at a training facility in front of senior commanders, highlighted the role that the military had played in combating the country's COVID-19 outbreak.
-“Due to health and social protocols, it is not possible to hold a parade of soldiers...The enemy now is hidden and doctors and nurses are (instead) at the frontlines of the battlefield," said President Rouhani.
+President Rouhani said, “Due to health and social protocols, it is not possible to hold a parade of soldiers...The enemy now is hidden and doctors and nurses are (instead) at the frontlines of the battlefield.”

 On April 18, crowds flocked to businesses as some shops, factories and workshops reopened in Tehran.
-The city’s grand bazaar, covered markets and shopping malls remained closed.
+The Grand Bazaar, covered markets and shopping malls remained closed.
 Traffic in Tehran was 70 percent higher compared to the same day the year before, according to Tehran's traffic police chief.
 "The consequences of today’s congestion will reveal themselves to medical centers five to 14 days from now," said Alireza Zali, head of Iran's coronavirus task force.